skip to main content

 Please describe the foundation doctor’s performance as you have observed in the workplace.

-A comment for each Higher Level Outcome (HLO) of the Foundation Programme Curriculum 2021 is required to support/justify the ratings.
+A comment for each (HLO) of the Foundation Programme Curriculum 2021 is required to support/justify the ratings.

-* If you select "Some Concern" or "Major Concern" you will be asked to specify the area of practice or FPC(s) you have concerns about directly.
-Comments are mandatory Please provide a comment to support and justify the assessment rating.
+* If you select ’Some Concern ‘or ’’Major Concern’ you will be asked to specify the area of practice or FPC(s) you have concerns about directly.
+Comments are mandatory and please provide a comment to support and justify the assessment rating.
 Particular attention should be paid to highlighting any areas of excellence or areas of concern that may require educational support.
 Please be as specific as possible.

 Higher Learning Outcomes (HLO)